ipni/specs/reader-privacy.md

 ### Threat Modelling

 There are three actors involved into the IPNI workflow: provider, client and indexer.
 Providers update index by publishing advertisements.
-Indexer advertisements are signed by their publishers and can be verified for authenticity.
+Indexer advertisements are signed by their publishers and can be authenticated.
 Advertisements are organised in a chain and are ingested strictly in order.
-It's not possible to change the order wihtout having to create a new chain.
+It's not possible to reorder advertisements wihtout forking the chain.
 Advertisements processing is idempotent - re-ingesting the same advertismeent twice shouldn't affect the indexer's state.
 The IPNI specification is agnostic to transport protocols so particular protocol choice is up to the implementation.
 Compromised publisher's identity is out of scope of this specification.

 Clients consume index by performing CID lookups.
-This specification introduces additional hashing and encryption that aim to prevent a passive observer from being able to figure out what data is being looked up by spying at the client to indexer traffic.
+This specification introduces additional hashing and encryption that aim to prevent a passive observer from being able to infer what data is being looked up by spying at the client to indexer traffic.
 The exact communicaton protocol is out of scope for this specification however it should be chosen carefully to prevent MITM attacks.
-A passive observer could deobfuscate the content by building a `hash(Multihash)` to `Multihash` map.
+Before Writer Privacy upgrade a passive observer could deobfuscate the content by building a `hash(Multihash)` to `Multihash` map.
-That can be done before the Writer's Privacy upgrade however will not be possible eventually as mentioned in the [Security](#security) section.
+That however will not be possible eventually as mentioned in the [Security](#security) section.

 Provider records returned to client lookups do not contain any authentication data.
 It's possible for a malicious / buggy indexer to
 present a wrong dataset to the client.
 Clients can tackle that problem by excluding such indexers from their pool.
 Returning wrong datasets will